mnemocron/STM32F7_LXI_Device/README.md

 |:---:|:---:|:---:|:---:|
 | Todo | WIP | Debug (broken) | Done (working) |

-- 🔄 switching DHCP vs. Static IP
+- 🔄 switching DHCP vs. MAnual IP
     + ⚠️ CPU crashes when switching to static IP
     + ⚠️ HardFault after calling tcpip_init() a 2nd time.
 Is there a way to deinit or reinit the tcp?
     + ? not anymore: ⚠️ Assertion "no packet queues allowed!" failed at line 1009 in `../Middlewares/Third_Party/LwIP/src/core/ipv4/etharp.c`
     + ❌ what is Auto-IP?
+        * lwip/dhcp opt.h suppors Auto Ip cooperation
 - 🔄 implement EEPROM to store/load settings (at startup)
     + 🔄 store DHCP on/off
     + 🔄 store static IP address, mask and gateway